Risk markers by sex for in-hospital mortality in patients with acute coronary syndrome: a machine learning approach: Material and methods

 \subsection{In-hospital mortality prediction models}

-First, missing values of the EHR dataset were filled with the mean from all the observable values.
-We pay special attention to features that have shown to be associated with myocardial infarction size and heart injuries (e.g., troponins, pulmonary artery pressure, and leads).
-The values of these features were gathered from the clinical notes using a set of regular expressions.
-We also performed feature-wise normalization on each sample by subtracting the mean and dividing by the standard deviation.
-Finally, the resulting data set was split randomly into non-overlapping training and test sets consisting of 80\% and 20\%.

-Then, we trained and evaluated state-of-art methods commonly used in clinical trials for the prediction of specific events, namely Logistic Regression (LR), Support Vector Machines (SVM), Random Forest (RF), and eXtreme Gradient Boosting (XGB).
-For each method, we used grid search for hyperparameter selection based on prediction performance.
-For LR, we used the $saga$ optimizer and considered $\ell_1$, $\ell_2$, and $elasticnet$ norms for weight penalization.
-Similarly, for SVM, we explored the $\ell_1$ and $\ell_2$ weight penalization norms.
+We trained and evaluated data using linear and nonlinear ML algorithms to predict mortality~\cite{tokodi_sex_specific_2021,liu_predicting_2021}.
+ML algorithms used for prediction were Logistic Regression (LR), Support Vector Machines (SVM), Random Forest (RF), and eXtreme Gradient Boosting (XGB).

+For LR, we used the $saga$ optimizer, $\ell_1$, $\ell_2$, and $elasticnet$ norms for weight penalization.
+For SVM, we explored the $\ell_1$ and $\ell_2$ weight penalization norms.
 For both SVM and LR, we explore different strengths $C$ of penalization on a logarithmic scale in a range from $-3$ to $3$.

-For RF, the base-2 logarithm of the available features was used as the maximum number of features for each split and the quality of the split was measured by the $gini$ function.
-For XGB, $\ell_1$ and $\ell_2$ norms for weight penalization and 0.05, 0.1, and 0.5. for the learning rate were considered.
-We used 0.3, 0.4, 0.8, and 0.9 as subsample ratio to randomly sample the training data prior to growing the trees.
-Also, we examined 0.3 and 0.5 for dropout rate and values 10--50 for $\gamma$.
+For RF, the base-2 logarithm of the available features was used as the maximum number of features for each split, and the quality of the split was measured with the $gini$ function.
+For XGB, the $\ell_1$ and $\ell_2$ norms for weight penalization and 0.05, 0.1, and 0.5 for the learning rate were considered.
+We evaluated 0.3, 0.4, 0.8, and 0.9 as subsample ratios to randomly sample the training data prior to growing the decision trees.
+In addition, we examined 0.3 and 0.5 for dropout rate and values 10–50 for $\gamma$.
 Models with 50, 100, and 200 trees with a maximum depth of 2, 4, and 6 nodes were evaluated for both RF and XGB.

-For all methods, we used weighted loss functions to mitigate the class imbalance.
-Specifically, the loss for the class $c$ is weighted by
+We used weighted loss functions for all methods to mitigate the class imbalance problem.
+Specifically, the loss for the class c is weighted by

-where $w_{c}$ is the weight of the class $c\in \{0,1\}$, $n$ is the total of samples in the dataset, and $n_{c}$ is the number of samples for class $c$.
+where $w_{c}$ is the weight of the class $c\in \{0,1\}$; $n$ is the total number of samples in the dataset, and $n_{c}$ is the number of samples for class $c$.